opentx/lua-reference-guide/known_issues.md

-### Known Issues in converting scripts written for OpenTX 2.0
+### General Issues in converting scripts written for OpenTX 2.0

 #### Deprecated Functions